pertain/Computer-Architecture/README.md

 # Computer Architecture
-Assembly assignments for my Computer Architecture course (Fall 2013)
+Assembly assignments for Computer Architecture course

 I also completed several LogicWorks circuits in this course, culminating in an implementation of the classic Mano Computer.
 Eventually, these circuit diagrams will be added here.